 - Placement — Be thoughtful in the placement of your cameras.
 Position them around the entrances to your home (the most likely break-in points), as well as high-traffic areas inside your home, such as hallways or walkways.

 No one wants to be a victim of a break-in, and having a security system in place will help protect your home in more ways than one.
 Security cameras, alarm systems, and even stickers and signs advertising a home security system are effective deterrents to burglars looking for a target home.
 Thieves are much more likely to move on to easier targets with fewer risks.
 Visible security cameras in particular will make a thief think twice about breaking in your home, and with today’s technology, a camera can help you stop a crime in progress or even help you recover stolen items.
 There are always lots of factors to consider, but studies demonstrate that home security systems aren’t just for show, but really can help protect your home.
-Check out our annual home security system review to find the system that is best for you and your family.
+Check out our annual best home security system review to find the system that is best for you and your family.